dustinstoltz/CMDist/README.md

 ## Document-Term Matrix

 To use the Concept Mover's Distance (CMD) function, you will need to transform your corpus into a document-term matrix (DTM).
-The preferred DTM is a sparse matrix as output by `text2vec` and `tidytext`'s `cast_sparse` function, but we have tried to make the package accommodate DTMs made with the `tm`, `udpipe`, or `Quanteda` package or a regular old base R matrix.
+The preferred DTM is a sparse matrix as output by `text2vec`, `udpipe`, and `tidytext`'s `cast_sparse` function, but we have tried to make the package accommodate DTMs made with the `tm` or `Quanteda` package or a regular old base R matrix.

 ##  Word Embeddings Matrix